dgeorges/modeljs/README.md

 --------------------
   - Simple easy to use and intuitive library
   - Can save/load Model to/from JSON with/without model meta data
+  - Can flag any property value to not be presisted to JSON
+  - Can attach custom meta-data to properties that can be presisted with model.
   - Supports models defined by a remote resource with the ability to periodically refresh
   - remote model has option to use JSONP in the event of CORS issues
   - Can register on change events with any single property or group of properties